TELL YOUR STORY

 After six weeks of radiation at the University of Iowa, Aaron was left with the tough decision to attempt to remove the tumor, leaving him with little function of his left hand or to amputate.
 Eventually, Aaron elected to get a second opinion from the Mayo Clinic.
 During this time Aaron learned that his best option for overall survival would be the amputation of his left hand starting at his mid-forearm.
 For many this would be a very difficult decision, but all Aaron wanted was to survive.

 Aaron had his left hand amputated June 28, 2012.
 By June 29, 2012, Aaron was Mayo Clinic’s first upper-extremity amputee to be fitted and using a prosthetic immediately following surgery.
 Aaron had mastered his prosthetic by August and was back to work full time by October, roughly three months after his surgery.
-Aaron now is attempting to master his new electric hand, which he just received in May.

 Aaron’s faith in God helped him in every step during his cancer journey.
-Aaron still continues to spread his laughter, sense of humor, and light heartedness among those around him.
+Aaron still continues to spread his laughter, sense of humor, and light-heartedness among those around him.